damgam0288/comp2120-a3/src/Sketch-read-npc-data.md

 - NPC/Enemy/Map file that the game config references is missing

 ## Approach

-- [ ] Allow loading of individual map files
+- [ ] IN PROGRESS...
+Allow loading of individual map files
 - [ ] Implement game config file to set level progression
 - [ ] Allow loading NPCs/enemies from files